bhautik-pithadiya/vehicle-tracking/README.md

 The app provides the following functionality:

-- Detect Vehicle from image
-- Track vehicles from video
-- Count Vehicle (in/out) from video
+- Count and Tracking of Vehicles (in/out) from video

 ## References